SYNTHETIC OR DESIGNER DRUGS IN PENNSYLVANIA

 There are also first-time offender and diversion programs you may be eligible for, such as the Pennsylvania Probation Without Verdict program, in which your criminal record could be expunged.

-Call Justin J. Ketchel for a free consultation of your case to learn more.
+Call Ketchel Law for a free consultation of your case to learn more.

 OUR NUMBER ONE GOAL: GETTING YOUR DRUG CHARGES DISMISSED.